vladislav-karamfilov/HrAspire/README.md

 - view vacation requests for all employees

 ## Architecture
-HrAspire is built using the [microservice architecture](https://en.wikipedia.org/wiki/Microservices), with multiple (micro)services handling different aspects of HR management.
+HrAspire is built using the [microservice architecture](https://en.wikipedia.org/wiki/Microservices), with multiple (micro)services handling different aspects of HR management and architectural concerns.
+These services can be divided into 2 groups: frontend and backend.
+Frontend services are designed to be Internet-facing and backend services are designed to be accessible only within a protected internal network.
+In addition to these services, a [data seeder console application](/HrAspire.DataSeeder) has been implemented to provide a quickstart experience for development environment.

 ### Frontend
 - The UI of the system is a web-based [single-page app](/HrAspire.Web.Client) built with [Blazor WebAssembly](https://dotnet.microsoft.com/en-us/apps/aspnet/web-apps/blazor) and hosted by an [ASP.NET Core server](/HrAspire.Web)